Tatara clan (Japan): Legacy

 The powerful Ōuchi clan is famous for claiming descent from the Tatara clan, despite also claiming that Prince Imseong of Paekche was their clan founder.
 However, modern historians have long questioned this claim and speculate that it is most likely only of Kaya (Tatara) descent and not the prince's evident in the clan members claiming descent from the Tatara clan in the Shinsen Shōjiroku and the Sue clan (a lateral branch clan of the Ōuchi) adopting the character from a pottery style that is famous for its Kaya roots.
+The clan is also heavily related to the Toyoda/Toyota clan, known for the famous car manufacturer, the Toyota Group.
+According to the official Toyota Family Genealogy (豊田家系譜; とよたけいふ; Toyotakeifu), the clan descends from Prince Imseong who in turn was a descendant of King Dongmyeong of Goguryeo.
+According to this narrative, it makes the Toyota clan a relative family to the Tatara clan, as well as its cadet branch, the Ōuchi clan.

 In recent times, at the north of the current provincial government office in Hōfu City, Yamaguchi Prefecture, there is a place called "Tatara (same spelling)" and a mountain called "Mount Tatara ", which are thought to be the remains of the Tatara clan.